derivia/study-notes/notes/PERSONAL-NOTES.md

 - Enumerable common methods:

-- reduce
+- inject/reduce
     - perform a function on every element and accumulate the result on a single value.
     - useful for transforming arrays into different data structures.
-- select
+- select/find_all
     - loop over objects and return an array for which a expression returns true
     - filtering unwanted elements.
+- collect/map
+    - loop over objects and add the return value to an array
+    - useful when making some mathematics.
 - sort
     - modifies the array by sorting it based on some comparison function.
     - useful to sort elements.
-- collect/map
-    - loop over objects and add the return value to an array
-    - useful when making some mathematics.

 - Ranges:
 ```ruby